What can I do to prepare my child for camp?

 Campers should wear and bring to camp each day:

 - Clothing – comfortable play clothes that can get wet and dirty.
-It is recommended that campers wear a bathing suit under their clothing and ECDC rash guard on beach days.
+Campers should wear or pack a bathing suit daily.
+On beach days, please have your child wear their ECDC rash guard.

 - Closed-toe shoes are required daily.

 - Reusable water bottle